 - Also remember to add your values “I help you find your opportunities, because you deserve it”, your values must explicitly show what your prospect will get out of it.

 Let’s take an example: you work in sustainable development.
 No one cares if you don’t fly anymore.
-Now if you say “I help you to find efficient alternatives to using airplanes 🛫 more ecological, but above all, cheaper and just as practical 🌱”, there, you got our curiosity.
-Do you see now?
+Now if you say “I help you to find efficient alternatives to using airplanes 🛫 more ecological, but above all, cheaper and just as practical 🌱”, and just like that, you’ve sparked our curiosity.

 - #2 Clearly explain what your services are.
 Transparency is the communication of the future.
 People want to understand clearly and quickly what you do, how much it costs and what it can bring them.
-The more easily accessible this informations are, the easier the user experience will be.
+The more easily accessible this information is, the easier the user experience will be.

 - Who is it for 👉 the target.